 There are more than an estimated 80 million topical mydriatic applications performed every year as a required part of the comprehensive dilated eye exam and standard retina fundoscopy for diabetic retinopathy screening, macular degeneration evaluation, glaucoma optic disc evaluation and many other back-of-the-eye conditions.
 There are an additional estimated four million applications for ocular surgery.
-Most optometrist and ophthalmologist offices have multiple bottles of both phenylephrine and tropicamide and use each bottle on multiple patients, which carries a risk of contaminating patients' eyes and spreading infections.
+Most optometrist and ophthalmologist offices maintain bottles of both phenylephrine and tropicamide eyedrops and use the drops in combination.
+Each bottle is used on multiple patients, which carries a risk of contamination and ocular infection.
 The bottles are purchased directly from suppliers and are not subject to insurance reimbursement.
-Our combination therapy, if approved, will allow the purchase of one product for eye dilation, and our system does not come in direct contact with the eye, thus minimizing the risk of infection.
+Our combination therapy, if approved, will allow the purchase of one product for eye dilation.
+Additionally, the Optejet does not come in direct contact with the eye, thus minimizing the risk of infection.

-Most dilated eye exams require two separate topical pharmacologic agents/drops be administered sequentially (tropicamide and phenylephrine).
-All current mydriatic formulations use conventional macrodose drop delivery (30-50 μL), which can significantly overdose the ocular surface whose physiologic capacity is only 6-8 μL.
-Studies demonstrate that standard macrodosed pharmacologic dilation is associated with significant ocular discomfort and mild-moderate eye pain.
+Most dilated eye exams require two separate topical pharmacologic agents/drops be administered sequentially (tropicamide, followed by phenylephrine).
+All current mydriatic formulations use conventional macrodose drop delivery $(30-50 \,\mu\text{L})$, which can significantly overdose the ocular surface whose physiologic capacity is only 6-8 μ L. Studies demonstrate that standard macrodosed pharmacologic dilation is associated with significant ocular discomfort and mild-moderate eye pain.
 On the standard visual analogue scale for pain, such discomfort can exceed the levels of pain associated with a flu vaccine subcutaneous injection.
 Additionally, there are systemic safety concerns with mydriatic macrodosing for retinopathy of prematurity retinal screening and pediatric dilated eye exams.
-Studies comparing microdosed phenylephrine and cyclopentolate to traditional eye drops (30-50 μL drop size) in premature babies and in full-term infants have shown equivalent pupil dilation with drop sizes ranging from 5-8 μL while reducing systemic levels by more than 50%.
+Studies comparing microdosed phenylephrine and cyclopentolate to traditional eye drops (30-50 μ L drop size) in premature babies and in full-term infants have shown equivalent pupil dilation with drop sizes ranging from 5-8 μ L while reducing systemic levels by more than 50%.

 With millions of patients exposed to mydriatic pharmacologic agents every year, we are developing a microdose alternative whereby the Optejet can be deployed to reduce ocular and systemic exposure by more than 75%.
-This potential improvement stems from lowering the dose from the 30-50 μL in standard drops to just 8 μL with MicroStat combined with targeted delivery to the ocular surface.
+This potential improvement stems from lowering the dose from the 30-50 μ L in standard drops to just 8 μ L with MicroStat combined with targeted delivery to the ocular surface.
 We expect to achieve similar mydriatic activity as drops without the high incidence of unwanted side effects.